top of page

 Why Volatility Contraction Predicts Breakouts

 The VCP pattern works because it reveals the transition from weak hands to strong hands.
 During each consolidation phase, retail traders and short-term holders sell out, while institutional investors quietly accumulate.
+For a complete walkthrough of Chapter 10 where Minervini formally introduces this concept, see the mastering the VCP chapter breakdown.
 This process creates three observable characteristics:

 Decreasing Volume During Pullbacks: Each successive pullback occurs on lighter volume than the previous one, indicating sellers are exhausting themselves.
 When fewer shares trade hands during declines, supply is drying up.